JAshishj/pwn.college_Ashish/Chaining Commands.md

 # **10.<ins>Scripting with default cases</ins>**:-
-   For this challenge, write a script at /home/hacker/solve.sh that: takes one argument, if the argument is "pwn", output "college", for any other input, output "nope", once your script works correctly, run /challenge/run to get your flag!
+   For this challenge, write a script at `/home/hacker/solve.sh` that: takes one argument, if the argument is "pwn", output "college", for any other input, output "nope", once your script works correctly, run `/challenge/run` to get your flag!
 ## My solve:-
    **My flag** :-`pwn.college{Urpj5KhiHKXNgWJqFilJ3ju18i7.01NzMDOxwCNxAzNzEzW}`

-   So, the challenge asked us to script at `/home/hacker/solve.sh` that: takes one argument and if the argument is "pwn", output "college" and for any other input output `nope` and then run `/challenge/run`, hence i opened the shell and created `solve.sh` shell script which takes one arguments and outputs `college` if the argument is `pwn` and outputs `nope` if it is not, using `nano` command and ran it using `bash` and passed the arguments `pwn` to check if the script was proper and got the output `college` and again ran it and this time passed it the argument `college` and got the output `nope` and then ran `/challenge/run` and got the flag.
+   So, the challenge asked us to write script at `/home/hacker/solve.sh` that: takes one argument and if the argument is "pwn", output "college" and for any other input output `nope` and then run `/challenge/run`, hence i opened the shell and created `solve.sh` shell script which takes one arguments and outputs `college` if the argument is `pwn` and outputs `nope` if it is not, using `nano` command and ran it using `bash` and passed the arguments `pwn` to check if the script was proper and got the output `college` and again ran it and this time passed it the argument `college` and got the output `nope` and then ran `/challenge/run` and got the flag.
    ```bash
    hacker@chaining~scripting-with-default-cases:~$ nano solve.sh
    hacker@chaining~scripting-with-default-cases:~$ bash solve.sh pwn